Ronald K. L. Collins: Biography

 Collins was selected as a Norman Mailer Fellow in fiction writing with a residence in Provincetown (Winter 2010).
+He is currently on the advisory council of the Foundation for Individual Rights and Expression.

 He has written scholarly articles for Harvard Law Review, Stanford Law Review, University of Chicago Law Review, Supreme Court Review, and Michigan Law Review, among other publications.
 His popular press articles or reviews have appeared in The New York Times, The Washington Post, Los Angeles Times, Chicago Tribune, The Baltimore Sun, The Forward, and The Nation.

 In 2025, he launched (with Paul Sparrow) The Singer-Songwriter Series.